mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 My concern hinged on the potential disorientation of the learner that imposed shifts of focus may provoke.
 As learners shift between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game design pattern to narrower still of completing one of several actions to complete the implementation of a GDP.
 In the language of activity theory the change of objective denotes is a shift in scope of the activity system.

+In the literature review and methodology chapter we examined different interpretations of agency used by researchers using activity theory [@hopwood_agency_2022].
+In interpreting the results of this chapter it is of value to explore Sannino's concept of transformative agency by double stimulation (TADS).
+This concept of agency is of particular value for this study as it acknowledges both the transformative role of the learner to the learning environment in a way which reflects the mutual development of this design.

+My intuitive reluctance to impose shifts in the scope of activity systems, can be interpreted through the lens of TADS.
+For me to prompt a shift to a  activities to reinforce recognitions and connection of learner generated code to computing and systems concepts, would impose a objective (first stimulus) and expose a new set of secondary stimuli for learners to draw on.

-In this respect, it is of value to examine the learning context and the motivations of the learners both children and adults.
-In formal schooling setting the requirements of teaching to a curriculum and exam.
+It is of value to examine the learning context and the motivations of the learners both children and adults.
+Unlike formal schooling setting there are requirements of teaching to a curriculum and potential exam content.
+Thus as there was no external imposition, and no organic desire to explore more abstract concepts, I could trust my instincts as a facilitator to not detract attention from participants following an organic and flexible pattern of implementation, self-testing, improvement and playtesting.

-Different AT scopes allow for different use of volitional TADS.
-Different affordences are presented.
-Instead, learners should take charge,
-Also when directing attention back on track GDPs is more linked to main mission Although the full picture is more nuanced.
+Instead of through structured activities personal appropriation of practices and concepts is demonstrated in community activity as explored in a previous part of this chapter.

 When pairs or individuals return from playtesting to pair design work they share comments and the are guided in future design decisions by their interaction with the games of others.

 The process of playtesting other games allows participants to share their on emerging interpretations of game making concepts like game feel and challenge without being directly taught.
 Further, the community sense of what is appropriate of fun evolves as mutually and therefore cannot be taught explicitly.

 <!--